 A growing opioid addiction epidemic is one of the primary causes of Colorado’s drug crisis.
 The rate of fatal opioid overdoses in the state — which includes both heroin and opioid painkiller deaths — increased about threefold from 2000 to 2015.
 Opioid addiction has become increasingly common in urban counties and rural areas in southeast Colorado.

 Until recent years, heroin addiction was mainly confined to the Front Range urban corridor, which includes Denver, Pueblo and other urban counties.
-Now, the crisis is statewide, and many rural areas do not have the health care or first responder resources to save lives and help struggling people into treatment.
+Now, the crisis is statewide, and many rural areas do not have the health care or first responder resources to save lives and help struggling people into substance abuse treatment.

 The rate of fatal opioid overdoses in the state — which includes both heroin and opioid painkiller deaths — increased about threefold from 2000 to 2015.